OntologyS/ontologica/docs/ONTOLOGICA_COMPLETE.md

 - Structured learning environment with consistent rules and constraints
 - Contains space-time, physical laws, biological evolution, and consciousness interfaces
 - Designed for progressive complexity and graduated learning challenges
-- Only becomes functionally active when consciousness engages with it
+- Only becomes functionally active when consciousness engages with proper conditions

 **Educational Infrastructure:**
 - **Physical Laws**: The consistent rules governing relationship behaviors